 The race day gravel pedal with a smooth cleat interface

-Weight: 310g | RRP: £131.99 / $180.00 / AU$179.99 | Float: 4 degrees | Cleats: 4 degrees or ‘Multi release’
+Weight: 310g | RRP: £131.99 / $180.00 / AU$179.99 | Float: 4 degrees | Cleats: Standard or Multi release

-The minimalist forged body with machined and polished support flats is pretty close to Skeleton category and weight but that means stability and support can vary depending on shoe choice.
+The minimalist forged body with machined and polished support flats is pretty close to skeleton category and weight but that means stability and support can vary depending on shoe choice.
 Despite riding much fewer XT and XTR pedals than 520 and 540 we’ve also had more frequent reliability issues with the bearings and hollow steel axle so don’t assume spending more will get you better durability.

 Crankbrothers Eggbeater 3

-Weight: 278g | RRP: £129.99 / $139.99 / AU$239.95 | Float: 0 or 6 degrees | Cleats: Standard, Premium or Easy Release
+Weight: 278g | RRP: £129.99 / $139.99 / AU$239.95 | Float: 0 or 6 degrees | Cleats: Standard or Easy-release

-Eggbeater 3 proves it’s worth in the worst conditions with stainless steel spring and ‘wings’ to increase strength and reduce corrosion.
+In our experience, Crankbrothers' Eggbeater 3 comes alive in the worst conditions, thanks to its stainless steel spring and ‘wings’ to increase strength and reduce corrosion.
 There are three colour options for the anodised trim and even with a super-strong forged steel axle, weight is significantly lower than trail pedals of a similar price.
 You can adjust shoe support with supplied shims for a surprisingly surefooted feel, too.

-Crank Brothers Candy 2
+Crankbrothers Candy 2

 Best gravel pedals for easy access combined with rugged durability

 Weight: 374g | RRP: £89.99 / $99.99 / AU$170.00 | Float: 0 or 6 degrees | Cleats: Standard or Easy-release

 The clipless mechanism is the classic X-Wing Eggbeater design which rotates freely in the centre of the pedal to give four-angles of engagement however filthy things get.
-In use, it’s a very progressive and smooth knee-friendly release, with the cage and cleat giving a more grounded/less rattly feel than Shimano when you’re engaged too.
+In use, it’s a very progressive and smooth knee friendly release, with the cage and cleat giving a more grounded/less rattly feel than Shimano when you’re engaged, too.
 Float and release angle can be altered by switching cleats left to right or choosing from premium standard or easy release options that are both available with either zero or six degrees of float.

 Look X-Track Race

-Best for a wider pedalling platform
+Best for a wider pedalling platform while remaining clipped in

-Weight: 365g | RRP: £69.00 / $55.00 / AU$114.99 | Float: 6 degrees | Cleats: Standard or easy release
+Weight: 365g | RRP: £69.00 / $55.00 / AU$114.99 | Float: 6 degrees | Cleats: Standard or Easy-release

 Look used to have its own interpretation of fellow French brand Time’s hoop clipless system but now it has switched ‘influences’ to Shimano’s classic SPD format.
-The Race is the second tier pedal in the X-Track range with a 60mm wide textured composite body for a bit more grip and support outside its metal clipless heart.
+The Race is the second-tier pedal in the X-Track range with a 60mm wide textured composite body for a bit more grip and support outside its metal clipless heart.

 That’s more area to hit than most SPD style pedals so it’s great for more on/off use like cyclo-cross.
 Clipless engagement and release is easy and reliable with a 13-degree release angle and six-degree float giving more mobility than Shimano too.
 Look’s bearings are based on decades of road and off-road experience too and the pedal system is World Cup proven and lasts very well.

-Weight: 420g | RRP: £60.00 / $80.00 / AU$89.99 | Float: 4 - 8 degrees | Cleats: Standard or extra float
+Weight: 420g | RRP: £60.00 / $80.00 / AU$89.99 | Float: 4 or 8 degrees | Cleats: Standard or extra float

 Ritchey Comp V5